Rosster/MLFinalProject/README.md

    1. =GOOGLEFINANCE("AAPL", "price", "1/1/2018", "12/31/2018", "DAILY")
    OR USE Google Python API for GoogleFinance (DONE)
 6. Parse DOJ Dataset into Dataframe (DONE)
-7. Parse above google sheets results into Dataframe
+7. Parse above google sheets results into Dataframe (DONE)
-8. Is there a stock movement based simply on a mention in the DOJ Filing
+8. Is there a stock movement based simply on a mention in the DOJ Filing (DONE)
+9. Narrow down to companies that have DOJ related events: if the filing doesn't impact them, it probably doesn't impact anyone else.
+10. Determine how to add additional regressors to ARIMA model ([ARIMA-X] or [add ARIMA error as regressor alongside non time-series regressors and check it's coefficient i.e. impact on target])

 Models to explore:
 Logistic Regression/Classification